Jobbik: Platform and ideology

 On 30 June 2020, Péter Jakab the president of Jobbik and Koloman Brenner member of the strategic group of the party introduced a new declaration of principles of the party, replacing its previous hardline nationalist-populist, hard Eurosceptic, anti-globalist, and irredentist one.
-The party redefined itself as a Christian, conservative, centre-right, socially sensitive people's party in the document.
+The party redefined itself as a Christian, conservative, centre-right, and socially sensitive people's party in the document.
 The document defines Jobbik as the only people's party in Hungary, and stated that "Jobbik is an independent political movement that strictly observes its own values but is willing to cooperate with other political forces to restore democracy and the rule of law in Hungary."
-Since its adoption of more moderate policies, Jobbik has been described as centrist, centre-right and right-wing.
+Since its adoption of more moderate policies, Jobbik has been described as centrist, centre-right, and right-wing.
 It also stated its support for agrarianism.

 Currently, the party describes itself as a modern conservative people's party.
 A 28 February 2020 opinion poll by IDEA for Euronews was analyzed by leading political scientist Balázs Böcskei.
 He interpreted that from a former nationalist party, Jobbik has completed its transformation into a moderate people's party and its voting base has been changed, and now competes for a predominantly moderate conservative pro-EU constituency.

-Since 2014, the party has not used the "radical right-wing" term to define itself, stating that it aims to represent all Hungarian people, not exclusively the right-wing of the political spectrum.
+Since 2014, the party has not used the "radical right-wing" term to define itself, stating that it aims to represent all Hungarian people, not exclusively the right wing of the political spectrum.
 According to Gábor Vona, the president of Jobbik, after 2014 the party has grown out of its "adolescence" and reached its adulthood.
 The party has significantly changed its views on the European Union, while in internal politics the party has started to emphasize opening towards the different groups of the Hungarian society.
 At the same time, Vona distanced the party from "wrong statements" that it had made in the past.